carbon-io/carbond/docs/guide/collections.rst

 Note, unlike :js:attr:`~carbond.collections.InsertConfig.insertSchema`, it is necessary to specify the ID parameter (``_id`` in this case) on ``saveSchema``.
-An error will be thrown in the case that it isn't.
+Note, it should have the same name as :js:attr:`~carbond.collections.Collection.idParameter` or an error will be thrown on initialization.

 UpdateConfig
 ~~~~~~~~~~~~